andreascaglioni/python-project-template/README.md

 pip install -e ".[dev]"
 ```

-This installs the package in editable mode and the development extras (pytest,
-pre-commit, formatting and linting tools) so you can run tests and linters.
+This installs the package in editable mode and the development extras (pytest, pre-commit, formatting and linting tools) so you can run tests and linters.

 ## Quick usage

-Interactive example using the package API:
+The following is a quick example for the Calculator API.

 ```python
 from python_project_template import default_calculator, Operation